-Table Mountain is a place where one can hear the hiss of complete silence.
-This stillness may at times be rippled by sounds such as the distant chime of a church bell, the muffled boom of surf, the babble of a brook or the clicking of frogs.
+Hoerikwaggo – the Khoi word for Table Mountain, meaning ‘mountain in the sea’ – is a place where you can hear the hiss of complete silence.
+This stillness may at times be rippled by sounds such as the chime of a church bell, the distant boom of surf, the trickle of a stream or the choral chirping of frogs.
 That’s part of the magic of Table Mountain.
-What’s more, each side of the mountain has its own character: the sheer north face towering over the city, stacked with precipices, sparsely vegetated and sun-baked; the lush eastern side, clad in indigenous forest reminiscent of a tropical jungle; the buttressed western side, known as the Twelve Apostles, dissected and overlooking an ocean.
-Then there’s the back of the mountain: a forested and secluded valley where civilization feels a thousand miles away.
+What’s more, each side of the mountain possesses its own character and mood: the imposing front face overlooking the city center, stacked with precipices and sun-baked in summer; the sylvan eastern side, clad in indigenous forest reminiscent of tropical jungle; the dissected western flank that falls away into the ocean; the back of the mountain; a secluded valley straight from the pages of Conan Doyle’s Lost World, where civilization feels a thousand miles away.

-One of the most amazing things about Table Mountain must be that it managed to retain so much wildness despite its proximity to a city.
-There are places where you could hole up for years at a time without seeing another human; where you’d have only the birds and bees for company.
+One of the most stunning aspects of Table Mountain is that it managed to retain so much wildness despite its proximity to a city.
+There are places where you could hole up for years without seeing another person.
+Where you’d only have the bird and bees as company.
 Pockets of primeval wilderness still exist on the mountain, where the city is out of sight and earshot, and where nature reigns supreme.
-All this less than 4 kilometers (2.5 miles) from the city center… traffic jams, shopping malls, boardrooms.
+All this less than 4 kilometres (2.5 miles) from the city center… traffic jams, shopping malls, boardrooms.

 Since Table Mountain is such an iconic and enthralling landmark, why not make the most of it?
 Hike Table Mountain with an expert guide.